jsabic/StatusBar.Xamarin/README.md

 ### StatusBar color Android

-Setting status bar color on android is relativily simple since android has native functionality to change statusbar color.
-We only need to create StatusBarService in android and register it to IStatusBarService in dependency injection container.
+Setting status bar color in Android is relatively simple since Android has native functionality to change StatusBar color.
+We only need to create StatusBarService in Android and register it to IStatusBarService in dependency injection container.

 ```csharp
 private readonly MainActivity _mainActivity;